Mohamed6Tamer6/Zedny-Educational-Platform/README.md

 ### 🎯 Vision
 The platform aims to bridge the gap between traditional education and modern technology by providing interactive tools that make learning more enjoyable and effective.

+### 🏛️ Project Philosophy
+Designed with **Scalability**, **Security**, and **User Experience** as core pillars.
+The architecture follows modern best practices, using asynchronous patterns in the backend and a modular, component-based approach in the frontend to ensure a seamless and performant experience for thousands of concurrent users.

 ### ✨ Key Features

 | Feature | Description |